 I loved the question because it was so relevant to me, so I then started to love the topic.
 In my opinion, the same applies to an EE in any subject; do something you’re passionate about and the process will become much easier!

-Question: Outside academics, let’s talk about CAS.
+Q: Outside academics, let’s talk about CAS.
 What do you think is the most valuable thing you learnt doing CAS?

 This is such a good question!.
 I think that the most important thing I learnt were what they call soft skills, meaning people skills: